Today in Hip-Hop: Scarface Releases ‘The Diary’ Album

 Despite clocking in at a relatively brisk 43-minutes, audiences found brilliance around every corner on the album.
 “I Seen A Man Die” is a somber, gangster ballad that is a thoughtful treatise on the finality of death while “No Tears” and “The White Sheet” are harrowing yet thrillingly nihilistic looks into the mind of a gangster.
 Fellow pied piper of lyrical gangsterism Ice Cube helps out on “Hand Of The Dead Boy” to discuss the media’s obsession with blaming rappers for real violence in the streets.

 As commercially successful as it was critically acclaimed, The Diary would go on to become certified platinum by the RIAA in December 1994.
-It would also go on to earn an ever rare feat as it was awarded the coveted XXL by our publication in December 2007 becoming one of the only 22 albums to receive that rating in hip-hop’s 40-year existence.
+It would also go on to earn an ever rare feat as it was awarded the coveted XXL by our publication in December 2007 becoming one of the only a handful of albums to receive that rating in hip-hop’s 40-year existence.
 More than commercial markers and critical accolades, the album is a true classic to the fans who regard Scarface as one of the greatest to ever do it.